Cheetoyumyum/TWB/README.md

 ### Webhook Configuration (Optional - Advanced)

 **Note**: Webhooks are optional!
-The bot works fine with manual `!deposit` commands.
-Webhooks allow automatic detection of channel point redemptions without users needing to type `!deposit`.
+Without them, the streamer can still use `!deposit` manually after viewers redeem channel points.
+Webhooks/PubSub simply automate the deposit so viewers never need to type anything.
+If you can't use EventSub yet, the bot will automatically fall back to Twitch **PubSub** (requires `TWITCH_CHANNEL_USER_ID` and a broadcaster OAuth token with `channel:read:redemptions` — set `TWITCH_BROADCASTER_OAUTH_TOKEN`, or reuse `TWITCH_OAUTH_TOKEN` if you're running everything under the streamer account).
+PubSub works great for local/dev testing, while EventSub is still the recommended production setup.

+While you’re here, you can also add the **follow/subscription** EventSub types to the exact same webhook endpoint so the bot can thank viewers automatically:
+- `channel.follow`
+- `channel.subscribe`
+- `channel.subscription.message`
+- `channel.subscription.gift`

 #### What Webhooks Do
 - Automatically detect when users redeem "DEPOSIT: X" channel points
-- No need for users to type `!deposit` after redeeming
+- No need for users (or mods) to type `!deposit` after redeeming
 - Seamless experience for your viewers

 #### Prerequisites